spaceshark123/advent-of-code/README.md

 ### Day 08

 Another easy problem, just a simple loop over all pairs of antennae with the same frequency and constructing all multiples of the difference between them.
 This marked my first ever sub-500 rank!
+I spent a while trying to optimize the solution to calculate the bounds, or at least prune them, and I did, improving the runtime.
 I'm very happy with today's results.

 **Part 1**: Time `00:09:47`, Rank `673`
 **Part 2**: Time `00:13:12`, Rank `464`